ferrous-systems/wasm-training-2022/book/src/on-the-server/usecases.md

 [RLBox](https://rlbox.dev/) is a toolkit for sandboxing third party C libraries.
-This allows to run third-party libraries within an existing application, but restricting the access to only what is directly provided to the library as input.
-Thus reducing the attack surface of this part of the code.
+This allows to run third-party libraries within an existing application, but restricting the access to only what is directly provided to the library as input, thus reducing the attack surface of this part of the code.
 It is in use in Mozilla Firefox.